IHE/ITI.MHD/input/pagecontent/testplan.md

 ### Options

 * "Comprehensive Metadata" for the Document Source & Document Recipient
-* "XDS on FHIR" for the Document Recipient and Document Responder (i.e. XDS backend for server actors)
+* "XDS on FHIR" for the Document Recipient and Document Responder (i.e., XDS backend for server actors)
 * "Uncontained Reference" for all MHD actors

 ## Unit Test Procedure (Conformance Testing)